hhy-joseph/chatgpt-clone-flask/README.md

 ```
 source venv/bin/activate
 ```
-If you are using fish shell, the command will be slightly different:
+If you are using window shell, the command will be slightly different:
 ```
-source venv/bin/activate.fish
+venv\Scripts\activate
 ```
 If you're on Windows, the command will be slightly different:
 ```